 Light and shadow in the bedroom

 Handcrafted items in natural materials – not to mention living plants – are a perfect match for a bedroom.
-They add to a calm mood, with beautiful textures and color variations that shift expression with the changing light in the room.
+They add to a calm mood, with beautiful textures and colour variations that shift expression with the changing light in the room.

-The functional pop of color
+The functional pop of colour

 That’s one throw too many.
 Said no one, ever.
 Whether it’s to adjust sleeping temperature, keep your shoulders warm or simply light up the room, a proper throw gets the job done.